bigyihsuan/rusty_deque/README.md

 * `ld`: List destructuring.
 Pops a list and pushes all elements in that list.

 ## List Functions
-These instructions (usually) pop a list and a block and push a list.
+These instructions (usually) pop a list and a block and push a list, at minimum.
+Each of these work on a temporary deque that initially contains only the element currently being worked on.

 * `map`: Pops a list and a block.
 Applies the block to every element in the list.
 * `filter`: Pops a list and a conditional block.
 Appplies the block to every element in the list and pushes a list containing only the elements that succeeded the conditional block.
 * `reduce`: Pops a list, an accumulator, and a block.
 For each element in the list, apply it to the element and the accumulator.
-Each iteration pushes the accumulator onto the deque after executing the block.
+The accumulator is placed into the temporary deque after placing the element; this can potentially affect any operations where argument order is important.

 ## Control Flow